KrashKartMedia/query-all-the-post-types/readme.txt

 1. Plugin page shows you a list of all the post types.

 == Changelog ==

+= 1.9.2 =
+* Fixed: 1.9.1 changes were not taken by svn.

+= 1.9.1 =
+* Fixed: Changelog link in admin panel.
+* Fixed: Unlinked some taxonomies showing up in new WooCommerce version.
+* Fixed: If the post type is hierarchical, we were not showing the taxonomies.
+* Added: New link to custom post type register page in admin panel.
+* Added: Number of active post types displayed on page.

 = 1.9 =
 * Removed: Post type names in the headings.
 Changed to Regular CPT, Hidden CPT, WordPress Core - Regular CPT, WordPress Core - Hidden CPT, Regular CPT, Hidden CPT, WooCommerce Core Regular CPT, WooCommerce Core Hidden CPT, and Other.